Except as provided in paragraph (C) of this rule, each application for a permit that proposes to dewater shall include the following:

 (D) Staging of the projected cone of depression.

 (1) An applicant for a permit may request the chief to establish the projected cone of depression in stages to reflect the development of the dewatering operations over the life of the proposed permit.
 Such staged cone of depression shall reflect a maximum of four vertical or horizontal sump locations within the proposed permit area.
-The applicant shall identify the quadrants or elevations of the staged sump locations as part of this request.
+For each stage, the applicant shall identify the sump location and elevation and the part of the permit to be dewatered.

 (3) If the projected cone of depression is staged, the permittee must identify the exact location, elevation, and pumping rate of the dewatering sump(s) for the surface mining operation on each annual map required under section 1514.03 of the Revised Code.
 The permittee must notify the chief in writing at least sixty days prior to altering the horizontal or vertical location of the dewatering sump.